snp-technologies/Azure-App-Service-Drupal8/README.md

 Alternatively, you can use the Docker COPY command to copy code from your local disk into the image.

 Our recommendation is to place your code in a directory directly off the root of the repository.
 In this repository we provide a `/docroot` directory into which you can place your application code.
 In the Dockerfile, it is assumed that the application code is in the `/docroot` directory.
 Feel free, of course, to rename the directory with your preferred naming convention.

+> :warning: If you use a different directory as your document root, remember to change the `DocumentRoot` value in `apache2.conf`.

 <a id="byo-database"></a>
 ## Bring your own database